Bictole/Fraud_Detection/README.md

 This repository contains a complete analysis of a financial dataset and the benchmark of different outliers detection algorithm !

-This project is about **Machine Learning and Cybersecurity**, we perform here the analysis of a large attacked netflow and the training of several machine learning algorithm, supervised and unsupervised, to compare them.
+This project is about **Machine Learning and Cybersecurity**.

 ## Dataset

 The dataset is not in the repository.
-It is the [UGR'16 dataset](https://nesg.ugr.es/nesg-ugr16/index.php) : A New Dataset for the Evaluation of
+It is the [IEEE CIS Fraud Detection contest 2019](https://www.kaggle.com/c/ieee-fraud-detection/data) : the dataset entails user information as well as transaction information, linked together with a
-Cyclostationarity-Based Network IDSs.
+TransactionID.

 The dataset is built with **real traffic** and **up-to-date attacks**.
 These data come from several netflow v9 collectors strategically located in the network of a spanish ISP.
 It is composed of two differentiated sets of data that are previously split in weeks.